What is The Northwest Hub?

 Use the contact form below to reach us about products and services, scheduling a tour, donations and community partnerships, or giving your feedback.
 Interested in Volunteering?
-Check out "Volunteer Opportunities" to apply.
+See above.
 Interested in including the Hub in your event?
 See Events, below.

 Interesting in hearing in more about the Hub's programs?
 Contact us to schedule a tour of our facility and learn about our service to the community.
 You may also subscribe to our newsletter, or donate directly using Paypal (below).
 Those who wish to may become sustaining donors by making their donation recurring.
 Sustaining donors ensure that the Hub can continue to thrive and grow, helping even more residents in Marion and Polk Counties without regular access to transportation.
 The Hub is a registered 501(c)(3) nonprofit, so your donations are tax deductible.

 The Hub is looking for qualified members of the community to join our board of directors.
 We are looking for individuals with advocacy, fundraising, accounting and nonprofit management experience to help the Hub fulfill its mission to serve divested Salem residents.
 Board meetings are once a month, and other expectations remain very reasonable.
 Please contact us for more details.
 Low income community members are especially encouraged to contact us about board service.